iramnaaz/hw4-svm/problems.tex.md

 10. (0.5 points) Make a boxplot graph that plots testing error (vertical) as a function of the slack **C** (horizontal).
 Use average results across all kernels.
 Indicate **n** on your plot, where **n** is the number trials per boxplot.
 Don't forget to label your dimensions.

 11. (0.5 points) What statistical test should you use to do comparisons between the values of **C** plotted in the previous question?
 Explain the reason for your choice.
 Consider how you selected testing and training sets and the skew of the data in the boxplots in your answer. _Note: Your boxplots will show you whether a distribution is skewed (and thus, not normal), but will not show you what the shape of each distribution.
+There are distributions that are not skewed, but are still not bell curves (normal distributions).
 It would be a good idea to look at the histograms of your distributions to decide which statistical test you should use._

 12. (0.5 points) Give the p value reported by your test.
 Say what that p value means.